 Protection Beyond R-Value

-Spray foam insulation products cannot be measured by R-value alone.
-While traditional fiberglass insulation can only protect against heating and cooling loss caused by conduction, spray foam thoroughly protects against all six paths of heating and cooling loss.
+Spray foam products cannot be measured by R-value alone.
+While traditional fiberglass insulation can only protect against heating and cooling loss caused by conduction, this thoroughly protects against all six paths of heating and cooling loss.

 - Conduction – The transfer of heat through materials in contact with insulation.